Ashley Eastham

-Ashley "Ash" Martin Eastham (born 22 March 1991) is an English professional footballer who plays as a defender for League Two club Salford City.
+Ashley Martin Eastham (born 22 March 1991) is an English former professional footballer who last played as a defender for League Two club Salford City.

 Eastham began his career at Blackpool.
 He made only three appearances for Blackpool, but enjoyed his first run of senior football after moving on loan to Cheltenham Town midway through the 2009–10 season.
 Loan spells with Carlisle United and Cheltenham Town again followed in 2010–11, before Eastham spent the whole of the next season helping Bury to a mid-table finish in League One.
 Brief stints at Fleetwood Town and Notts County gave Eastham more experience in 2012, before he returned to Bury for their hapless fight against relegation from League One in 2012–13.

-In 2013, Eastham made a permanent transfer to Rochdale, and in 2016, Eastham signed for Fleetwood Town, where he would make over 150 appearances before signing for Salford, where he is the club captain.
+In 2013, Eastham made a permanent transfer to Rochdale, and in 2016, Eastham signed for Fleetwood Town, where he made over 150 appearances before signing for Salford.
+Having been made club captain, Eastham made almost 100 appearances over three years before departing.

 Club career

-Early career at Blackpool; Loan move to Hyde United
+Early career at Blackpool; loan move to Hyde United

 Born in Preston, Lancashire, Eastham is a product of the Blackpool youth system.
 He attended Carr Hill High School, Kirkham, Lancashire.

 He signed his first professional contract in May 2009, then in July he played for the first team in the pre-season South West Challenge Cup held in North Devon, including playing in the 5–0 win over Barnstaple Town.

 In August 2009 he joined Conference North side Hyde United on loan, making his debut on 8 August in a 1–0 win over Stafford Rangers at Ewen Fields.
 On 17 August he scored Hyde's second goal in a 3–2 home victory over Gainsborough Trinity.
-He made a total of eleven league appearances for the Tigers, scoring one goal, before being recalled by Blackpool on 21 September.
+He made eleven league appearances for the Tigers, scoring one goal, before being recalled by Blackpool on 21 September.

-Back at Blackpool – first team debut
+Back at Blackpool – first-team debut

 The following day, in his first year as a professional, Eastham made his debut for the Seasiders in a 4–3 defeat to Premier League side Stoke City at the Britannia Stadium in the third round of the 2009–10 League Cup.

 At the end of the 2010–11 season, Eastham signed a new two-year contract with Blackpool.
 Four days later Eastham made his league debut, in a 2–0 home win over Peterborough United at Bloomfield Road, when he replaced the injured Neal Eardley in the 18th minute.
 On 11 August 2011, Eastham was sent off in Blackpool's League Cup tie against Sheffield Wednesday.
 At the end of the 2011–12 season, Eastham contract was activated after the club exercised their contract, until 2013.
 At the end of the 2012–13 season, Eastham was released by the club despite the club was keen to keep him, but Eastham wanted to leave the club, so he earn a first team place.